zilinissleepin/freqtrade/docs/hyperopt.md

 Once the optimized strategy has been implemented into your strategy, you should backtest this strategy to make sure everything is working as expected.

-To achieve same the results (number of trades, their durations, profit, etc.) as during Hyperopt, please use the same configuration and parameters (timerange, timeframe, ...) used for hyperopt `--dmmp`/`--disable-max-market-positions` and `--eps`/`--enable-position-stacking` for Backtesting.
+To achieve same the results (number of trades, their durations, profit, etc.) as during Hyperopt, please use the same configuration and parameters (timerange, timeframe, ...) used for hyperopt for Backtesting.

 ### Why do my backtest results not match my hyperopt results?
 Should results not match, check the following factors: